 Pistole’s family has deep connections within Anderson University.
 His father, the late Dr. Hollis Pistole, graduated from Anderson University in 1945.
 He taught applied theology in the Anderson University School of Theology for 25 years, retiring in 1984.
 After his retirement, Dr. Pistole continued to serve as a chaplain in residence at the seminary.
 Pistole’s mother, the late Elizabeth (Smith) Pistole, was a 1943 graduate of Anderson University and taught at Anderson High School for many years.

-Pistole and his wife, Kathy Harp, have two adult daughters.
+Pistole and his wife, Kathy Harp, also a ’78 AU grad, have two adult daughters.

 His parents’ work in education had a profound influence over Pistole and his siblings.
-Cindy (Pistole) Poikonen, BA ’68, began teaching at Anderson University in 1987 in the English Department and retired in 2011 as assistant professor of English.
-Carole (Pistole) Greenwalt, BA ’72, is retired from Anderson Community School Corporation.
-Dr. David Hollis Pistole, BA ’77, is a professor of biology at the Indiana University of Pennsylvania.
+Cindy (Pistole) Crouse, BA ’68, began teaching at Anderson University in 1987 in the English Department and retired in 2011 as assistant professor of English.
+Carole (Pistole) Greenwalt, BA ’72, is retired from Anderson Community School Corporation and has served as an adjunct professor at AU.
+Dr. David Hollis Pistole, BA ’77, recently retired as a professor of biology at the Indiana University of Pennsylvania.

 In October of 2004, Pistole was recognized as one of several outstanding alumni of institutions within the Council for Christian Colleges and Universities (CCCU).
 The CCCU annually recognized alumni of member schools who have made an impact in society.
 He is a recipient of the 2005 Presidential Rank Award for Distinguished Executive.
 In 2006, Anderson University honored Pistole with the Honorary Doctor of Laws degree.
 In March 2006, the FBI honored Pistole with the 2005 Presidential Rank of Distinguished Executive.
 In 2007, Pistole received the Edward H. Levi Award for Outstanding Professionalism and Exemplary Integrity.